felixlopz/hubrise-test-task/content/apps/french-caisse/en/overview.md

 position: 1
 layout: documentation
 meta:
-  title: Overview | SOLUTION | HubRise
+  title: Overview | French Caisse | HubRise
-  description: SOLUTION overview, reasons for connecting it to HubRise and summary of integrated features.
+  description: French Caisse overview, reasons for connecting it to HubRise and summary of integrated features.
 Synchronise data between your [EPOS] and your other apps.
 gallery:
 path_override: /
 app_info: